Skip to content

 • Convenience.
 If you’re in a hurry, you can buy pre-chopped broccoli and pre-cooked bacon.
 It makes this side dish come together super quickly.

-This dish can easily be prepped ahead of time if preferred.
-Assemble as directed, except leave out the bacon pieces so that they don’t get soggy.
+• Make Ahead: This bacon broccoli salad recipe can easily be prepped ahead of time.
+Assemble as directed, minus the bacon pieces so that they don’t get soggy.
 Then right before serving, mix them in.
 This helps keep the bacon nice and crispy.

 Want even more recipes where broccoli shines?
 Try Parmesan roasted broccoli, broccoli and cheese soup, and chicken broccoli rice casserole.